-Version 5 of the APIS IQ-RM Tools exhibits numerous improvements in comparison to previous versions.
-Therefore, older IQ-Documents must be converted before they can be edited with the new version.
-The APIS IQ-RM Tools achieves this step automatically.
-When opening an IQ-Document for editing, the software examines which version the IQ Document was created in and if necessary it is automatically converted.
-In addition, all IQ-Documents within a directory can be automatically converted via one pull-down menu command.
+After installing a new version of the APIS IQ-Software, older IQ documents must be converted before they can be edited.

+The APIS IQ-Software achieve this step automatically.
+When opening an IQ document for editing, the software examines the version the IQ document was created in , if necessary it is automatically converted.
+In addition, all IQ documents within a directory can be automatically converted via one pull-down menu command.

-Previous versions of APIS IQ-RM Tools can no longer work with documents that were converted into the most recent format (Note: the APIS IQ-RM Tools are not "downward compatible", therefore, old versions do not know anything about improvements made).
+Previous versions of APIS IQ-Software can no longer work with documents that were converted into the most recent format.

-If it is necessary to make the IQ-Documents available to other users, who do not yet have the current program version, then we recommend abandoning the old version before creating new IQ-Documents.
-To safeguard existing IQ-Documents generated by a previous version of the APIS IQ-RM Tools, it is advisable to establish a new directory for these files so that in the future one can work with them again in the old version i.e. make a copy of the old files and place them into a new directory before conversion.
+If it is necessary to make the IQ documents available to other users who do not yet have the current program version, then we recommend abandoning the old version before creating new IQ documents.
+To safeguard existing IQ documents generated by a previous version of the APIS IQ-Software, it is suggested to establish a new directory for these files so that in the future one can work with them again in the old version, i.e. make a copy of the old files and place them into a new directory before conversion.